MagnusThome/RejsaRubberTrac/README.md

 FRONT is the connection marked "A5" on the main board
 LEFT is the connection marked "MOSI" on the main board
 Connect them to the pin marked "GND".

+Another option is to set the tire position in the source code you use for each board.

 # Mirror temperature zones, reverse outside and inside of tire